FrancescoCorrenti/transformers-lab-DLA/README.md

 ## Exercise 1.3:
 I extracted features from Distilbert's [CLS] token, effectively turning the model into a feature extractor.
 These features were then used to train an SVM classifier.
 Using GridSearchCV, I found optimal hyperparameters (C, kernel, gamma) that yielded a solid baseline accuracy on validation data.
+The SVM model was evaluated on a leftout set, achieving an accuracy of 82.0%.

 ## Exercise 2.1:
 The dataset was tokenized efficiently using the map method from HuggingFace's Dataset class.
 Tokenization provided input IDs and attention masks, preparing the dataset effectively for training.